ajrowland/andrewrowland/content/posts/2008-07-04-using-the-zend-framework-lucene-library-part-2.md

 The main problem you will have, is restricting the amount of content returned, as you will not want the entire document, only the sentence(s) in which the highlighed search terms appear.

-I had a go quick on my site, and made it work, but did not get around to the final problem I’ve, er, highlighed.
+I had a go quick on my site, and made it work, but did not get around to the final problem I've, er, highlighed.

 ---